no1seman/graphqlapi/docs/operations.md

 ### add_space_query()

-`add_space_query(opts)` - function to add GraphQL space object type and space query based on provided space format.
+`operations.add_space_query(opts)` - function to add GraphQL space object type and space query based on provided space format.
 Query and related space GraphQL type (representation) can be flexibly configured by add_space_query() options,

 where: